ajamesl/tiny-shakespeare-transformer/README.md

-# 🎭 Tiny Shakespeare Generator
+# Tiny Shakespeare Generator

-A modern FastAPI web application that generates Shakespearean text using a trained transformer model with real-time streaming capabilities.
+A FastAPI web application that generates a short Shakespearean dialogue using a trained transformer model.

 ## 🌐 Live Demo